manabapp/TcpShark/README.md

     $ tcpshark -r tcpdump.pcap -s 0 | less -R

+In flow mode for live capture, needs to run as root user.

 # OPTIONS
 - `-r <infile>`
 Reads packet data from infile.
 This utility can analyze the file captured by Wireshark, tcpdump,
 snoop, etc.

+- `-i <interface>`
+Reads live packet captured from the network interface.
+Network interface should match one of the names or numbers listed in
+`tshark -D` command.
+If no interface is specified, the first non-
+loopback interface is choosed.

 - `-s <index>`
 Displays the specific stream in flow mode.